callahantiff/PheKnowLator/resources/ontologies/README.md

 - HOW: To do this, we reccommend opening the downloaded ontology file using an application like [Protége](https://protege.stanford.edu/) and running the ontology debugger.
 If you prefer to use Python, we recommend using the [`owlready2`](https://pypi.org/project/Owlready2/) library.

 **Merge Ontologies**:
-Often times there are errors that only exist in the presense or other ontologies.
+Often times there are errors that only exist in the presence or other ontologies.
 The most common error which occurs as a result of merging ontology files is punning.
 To merge a directory of ontologies, you can run the following:

   ```python
   #import needed libraries